How do I become a Continental Nurse?

 How fast can I secure a position?

-How do I get from the airport to my lodgings?
+How do I get to my job each day?

 What is the housing like?
 I’m not looking to rough it.

 We seek to provide upmarket places in nice, safe neighbourhoods with good public transport links.
 We aim for housing that is as close to the hospital as possible.

 How much will I earn?